ding0t/scbc_pecan/README.md

 # scbc_pecan
 Training material for the Australian PECAN+ CTF competition.
 It contains a series of lessons based on lab work.

+# Approach
+1. Lab based learning from week 1.
+1. Kali as base OS.
+1. Ability to do labs from home.
+1. Each lab completes a CTF.
+1. Key learning outcomes identified, with ethics and transferable skills

 # Lessons and labs
 Learn how systems are hacked to protect our secrets.